-Arteta outwits Guardiola: Arsenal beats City, reaches final
+Arteta outwits Guardiola: Arsenal beats City to reach final

 It was a cup won as part of a treble last season when Arteta was assistant to Guardiola at City and fans were still allowed to pack into the national stadium.

 Just a few hundred key personnel were allowed into Wembley for Saturday’s semifinal as the 90,000-capacity was largely empty for the first time for a top-level game due to ongoing pandemic restrictions.
+The north London stadium will be closed to fans again on Sunday when Chelsea plays Manchester United in the other semifinal.

 “It’s very sad we cannot enjoy this moment with our fans and enjoy watching the team and achieving the final,” said Arteta, who replaced Unai Emery as Arsenal manager in December.
 “We have great chemistry.
 They really believe in what we are trying to do and you can sense that.”